ipxe/people-rjn-pulseblaster/README.txt

 pb_prog loads the bin file to the device (it will automatically assemble .vliw if needed)

-pb_parse compiles .pbsrc to .vliw   [this is packaged and distributed separately]
+pb_parse compiles .pbsrc to .vliw

 UTILITIES